erfindergarden/erfinder-stamp/README.md

 ## Make one yourself

 You need a 3d printer or a lasercutter to make this stamp.
-To document use your phone and make gif with [giphy.com](https://giphy.com)
+To document make pictures of every step and make a gif with [giphy.com](https://giphy.com)

 * get our stl file